CE-7.5: Development

 ISRO formally started the Cryogenic Upper Stage Project in 1994.
 The engine successfully completed the Flight Acceptance Hot Test in 2008, and was integrated with propellant tanks, third-stage structures and associated feed lines for the first launch.
 The first flight attempt took place in April 2010 during the GSLV Mk.II D3/GSAT-3 mission.
 The engine ignited, but the ignition did not sustain as the Fuel Booster Turbo Pump (FBTP) shut down after reaching a speed of about 34,500 rpm 480 milliseconds after ignition, due to the FBTP being starved of Liquid Hydrogen (LH2).
 On 27 March 2013 the engine was successfully tested under vacuum conditions.
 The engine performed as expected and was qualified to power the third stage of the GSLV Mk-2 rocket.
 On 5 January 2014 the cryogenic engine performed successfully and launched the GSAT-14 satellite in the GSLV-D5/GSAT-14 mission.

+To aid in the development of NGLV, technologies for multiple restart and development of a spark torch igniter was conducted on the Vernier engine of the GSLV CUS in March 2025.